polyred/polyred/README.md

 ## About

 `polyred` is a 3D graphics facility written in Go that aims to offer state-of-the-art graphics research algorithms, especially geometry processing, rendering, animation, and etc.

-The geometry facility offers different types of geometry representations (mostly for meshes), iterators, solvers, and relevant I/O processors.

-The rendering facility offers two levels of API set where the low-level API set contains abstract rendering passes for flexible customization, whereas the high-level API set contains pre-defined rendering effects for better usability and performance.

-See a full features list [here](https://github.com/changkun/polyred/wiki/Features).
+See a full features list [here](https://github.com/changkun/polyred/wiki/features).

 ## Getting started